 Here is how the real-life connection looks-

-In this example, we will read the accelerometer, gyroscope, and temperature data from the MPU6050 module and will print it to the serial monitor.
-For that first, we need to install the necessary libraries.
-For installing the libraries open the library manager in the Arduino IDE.
+In this example, we will read the accelerometer, gyroscope, and temperature data from the MPU6050 module and print it to the serial monitor.
+First, we need to install the necessary libraries.
+To install the libraries, open the library manager in the Arduino IDE.
 Then search and install the following libraries: Adafruit MPU6050 library, Adafruit Unified Sensor Library, and Adafruit Bus IO Library.
 Once it’s done, create a new sketch and paste the code into it.
 Then compile and upload it to the Arduino.
-Once uploaded, open the serial monitor and the reading will be displayed there.
+Once uploaded, open the serial monitor, and the reading will be displayed there.

 #include <Adafruit_MPU6050.h>